ehperminute/synthetic-geo-data/README.md

-**Short**: Synthetic data project that generates student trajectories, simulates dropout risk and maps risk by neighborhood.
+###This project builds a synthetic, end-to-end data pipeline that generates student records, simulates semester-level outcomes, aggregates results by neighborhood, and visualizes them on a map.

 This repository demonstrates a reproducible data workflow combining synthetic data generation, geospatial processing, predictive modeling, and visualization.
 It is designed to be run in **Google Colab** (no local installation required).